wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 ![](@attachment/Clipboard_2020-04-27-11-43-52.png) 11:20

-Next step is to store the data about the shopping item in the items array, but we cannot just store the straight up string, because we need to be able to store a bit more info about that item.
+Next step is to store the data about the shopping item in the `items` array, but we cannot just store the straight up string, because we need to be able to store a bit more info about that item.

 The other two things we need to know are:
 - is it completed (have you bought it or not?)
 - what is the ID of the item?

-Anytime you have a list of items, it's best to give every single one a unique identifier, so you can easily find it from within the list.
+Any time you have a list of items, it's best to give every single one a unique identifier, so you can easily find it from within the list.

 That is what we are going to do now.

 The name of the item is going to be our name variable.